Business risks

 Measures

-To address these procurement risks, Yaskawa Group is working to strengthen its procurement functions.
-For example, we are building relationships of trust through dialogue with suppliers, diversifying our suppliers globally, responding to demand fluctuations by ensuring appropriate inventory levels and promoting local production and procurement, and enhancing our responses to disaster risks through the formulation of Business Continuity Plans (BCP) for our domestic and main overseas bases.
+To address these procurement risks, Yaskawa Group is working to strengthen its supply chain.
+For example, we are building relationships of trust through dialogue with suppliers, diversifying our suppliers globally, responding to demand fluctuations by ensuring appropriate inventory levels and promoting local production and procurement, expanding transportation means and routes, and enhancing our responses to disaster risks through the formulation of Business Continuity Plans (BCP) for our domestic and main overseas bases.
+In addition, we are working to identify risky parts early and strengthen company-wide measures, and for parts that continue to be hard to come by, we are strengthening our response by changing the design to parts that are available.

 Risk of exchange rate fluctuations